K-Micha/poll-app/README.md

 - Highlight surveys that are ending soon
 - Filter surveys by category
 - Vote on active surveys
+- Prevent duplicate voting in the same browser
-- Display dynamically updated results
+- Display live survey results
 - Store survey data and votes in Supabase
+- Responsive layout for desktop, tablet and mobile

 ## Technologies